Training structure

 Faculty of Science

-General culture (epistemology and philosophy):
+General knowledge (epistemology and philosophy):

 # history of ideas

-# Epistemology of science and digital technology
+# epistemology of science and digital technology

-#argumentatition and communication
+#argumentation and communication

-CPES Computer Science S4
+Advanced CPES Computer Science S4

 ECTS